Emergency — In emergency, dial 999 and ask for “Police”.

 Non-emergency — In emergency, dial 101.
 In some cases, and at peak times, it may be more effective to report your concerns via a different route: some alternatives are given below.

 Face-to-Face — Visit your local police station/helpdesk or speak to your local Police Community Support Officer.
 Cheshire has a dedicated PCSO in every ward across the county.
 They are a vital part of policing and an important connection between the force and local communities providing a familiar face as a point of contact.
 Details of surgeries in the Macclesfield policing area are available via the Cheshire Police website (scroll down and select the Odd Rode filter to see events relevant to our parish).

-The PCSO for Odd Rode is Jeanette Carter: you can contact Jeanette by email at Jeanette.email@example.com or by phone on 07989 658 021.
+The PCSO for Odd Rode is PCSO 23355 Jeanette Carter: you can contact Jeanette by email at Jeanette.email@example.com or by phone on 07989 658 021.

 General Contact Form — If you have a general query, are seeking advice or, for example, want to notify the police of a planned event.
 Go to www.cheshire.police.uk/